 On review, OCTC argues that Derieg should receive no more than limited or minimal weight in mitigation for remorse, arguing Derieg waited three months after Pasqual first raised the issue with the probate court to return the funds to the estate.
-OCTC also points to standard 1.6(j), which provides for mitigation for restitution only if it is made without the threat of force of a disciplinary or civil proceeding, arguing that Derieg should receive less credit because he did not return the funds until after the probate court was made aware of his misconduct.
+OCTC also points to standard 1.6(j), which provides for mitigation for restitution only if it is made without the threat or force of a disciplinary or civil proceeding, arguing that Derieg should receive less credit because he did not return the funds until after the probate court was made aware of his misconduct.
 We reject this argument as Derieg did not have the opportunity to do so-his representation was terminated on July 20, 2017, and Pasqual alerted the court about the discrepancy on August 1.
 This short amount of time did not provide him the opportunity to alert the court that he had actually already received the funds and does not diminish the other steps he took to demonstrate his remorse.

-OCTC's other arguments are also unpersuasive.
-16 The hearing judge factored into her assignment of weight that Derieg's steps to timely atone went only to the misappropriation misconduct.
+OCTC's other arguments are also unpersuasive.20 The hearing judge factored into her assignment of weight that Derieg's steps to timely atone went only to the misappropriation misconduct.
 The three-month delay was necessary as Pasqual did not request a specific amount until the November 13, 2017 supplement.
 After receiving the supplement, Derieg refunded the requested amount the same day.
 He also apologized to the superior court for billing escrow and receiving his fee prior to authorization.
-In the OSC statement, he wrote: "...I am not going to try to convince this court not to sanction me, as I have broken a rule of court and will accept any punishment this court feels is just.
-I wholeheartedly apologize for these actions, and they will never happen again."
-In addition, Derieg testified that he alerts potential probate clients about this disciplinary matter and makes clear that he cannot be paid until ordered by the court.
-We agree with the judge that Derieg's actions are commendable and warrant mitigating credit, but that mitigation only goes to his mishandling of client funds.
-He took prompt efforts to correct his misconduct and we assign moderate weight in mitigation for these actions.
+In the OSC statement, he wrote: ". . .
+I am not going to

-16 OCTC also cited In the Matter of Romano (Review Dept. 2015) 5 Cal.
+20 OCTC also cited In the Matter of Romano (Review Dept. 2015) 5 Cal.
 State Bar Ct.
 Rptr.
 391, a case where we assigned moderate weight in mitigation for remorse where the attorney disgorged \$18,500 in wrongfully obtained fees, pursuant to a court-imposed sanctions order.
 Romano's misconduct related to 82 fraudulent bankruptcy petitions filed in numerous client matters.
 We found that her statements of remorse were somewhat belated, but displayed a recognition of her wrongdoing.
 Unlike Romano, Derieg paid the fees before the court issued an order, and the fees related to a single client matter.
 Therefore, an assignment of moderate weight for remorse in the instant matter is not disproportionate to the weight given in Romano.